Commission on Excellence and Innovation in Health

 The opportunity

-Excellence is found in organisations that are serious about adopting a sustainable approach to improving workplace wellbeing through meaningful, and data informed engagement with employees.
+Excellence manifests in organisations that are serious about adopting a sustainable approach to improving workplace wellbeing through meaningful, and data informed engagement with employees.

 We have partnered with the Women’s and Children’s Health Network (WCHN) to deliver a collaborative applied research workplace wellbeing project, aiming to improve employees’ experience and wellbeing at work.

-This partnership provides the opportunity for the CEIH and WCHN to contribute to national and international research and literature through evidencing the effectiveness of implementing a multi-modal co-design intervention approach as outlined in CEIH’s Building Sustainable Healthcare Workplace Wellbeing framework.
+Through this partnership, the CEIH and WCHN can contribute to national and international research by demonstrating how the multi-modal co-design approach in CEIH’s Building Sustainable Healthcare Workplace Wellbeing framework actually works in practice.

 Our Approach

-The partnership between project WCHN and CEIH involves the implementation of CEIH’s Building Sustainable Healthcare Workplace Wellbeing framework within two WCHN clinical divisions throughout 2024 and 2025.
+The partnership project between WCHN and the CEIH involves the implementation of CEIH’s Building Sustainable Healthcare Workplace Wellbeing framework within two WCHN clinical divisions throughout 2024 and 2025.

-A Steering Committee will oversee the applied research project, consisting of four key phases:
+A Steering Committee oversees the applied research project, consisting of four key phases:

 • Assessment of workplace wellbeing factors utilising organisational performance metrics and staff perception survey measures.